pascalopitz/unoffical-sonos-controller-for-linux/README.md

 Tinkering with chrome apps and sonos.
 The project is written in ES6 and utilizes react and flux to manage the UI

-You can install it via the [chrome store](https://chrome.google.com/webstore/detail/sonos-controller-for-chro/cojfokmeikpnickdpoopoockilamcmoc).

 ![](screenshots/screenshot_1.png?raw=true)

 ##Why?